 - Invest in child safety locks – If there is no way to move things around or there is insufficient space, then you can get some safety locks for the cupboards, drawers, fridge and even the rubbish bin.
 This may be a little inconvenient at first, but over time you will get used to it.

 - Secure the stove and oven – The stove is one of the riskiest areas since it has electricity and exposed hot surfaces.
-Stove covers are an easy solution that you can put on the appliance’s knobs or onto the whole stovetop.
+Stove covers are an easy solution to put on the appliance’s knobs or onto the whole stovetop.
 You can also easily childproof the oven by putting dial locks.
 They won’t allow the dial of the oven to move unless removed.
-It’s very important that you keep them whenever the stove is not in use.
+It would be best if you kept them whenever the stove is not in use.

 - Secure dangerous loose cables – We would also suggest keeping cables on top of countertops, preferably neatly rolled in corners.
 Try to plug them only when necessary.
 It’s fairly easy for a kid to pull on a cable and get hurt.
 Check and take care of any exposed wires, too.